 Is secured lending regulated?

-The interest rates on secured loans tend to be lower than unsecured loans because the lender has some security against default.
+The interest rates charged tend to be lower than unsecured lending because the lender has some security against default.
 However, there are risks involved with secured lending, such as the possibility of losing one’s pledged asset if payments are not made.

-Before taking out a secured loan, it’s important to carefully consider the cost, interest rate, fees, and any potential risks.
+Before taking one out, it’s important to carefully consider the cost, interest rate, fees, and any potential risks.
 Tools such as loan calculators can help with budgeting and understanding payments.
 It’s also important to check credit scores and credit reports, as these can impact the terms of the loan.

 The best lenders include Shawbrook Bank, Oplo, Pepper Money, United Trust Bank, Together Money and Spring Finance.